 We continued to issue practice notes and respond to queries raised by members throughout the year.

-I have been ably assisted in my role by the committee’s secretary, Rachael Hession, and I thank her for her support and assistance throughout the year.
+I have been very ably assisted in my role by committee secretary Dr Rachael Hession, and I thank her for her support and assistance throughout the year.

-The Technology Committee continues to represent solicitors and the Society in its interactions with the Courts Service, Revenue Commissioners, Property Registration Authority and other government bodies and, most recently, the Government Chief Information Officer.
-It also continues to monitor the use of technology in the profession, and to advise best practice to members through guidance notes in the Gazette and eZine.
+The Technology Committee continues to represent solicitors and the Society in its interactions with the Courts Service, Revenue Commissioners, Property Registration Authority, other Government bodies, and the Government Chief Information Officer.
+Committee members attend regular meetings with Revenue on electronic stamping and the PRAI.
+The committee also continues to monitor the use of technology in the profession and to advise best practice to members through guidance notes in the Gazette and eZine.

 Chair: Paul Egan